6dpmlp/HangManGame/README.md

-# HangmanOOP
+# HangmanGameOOP

 ## Overview
-HangmanOOP is an object-oriented implementation of the classic Hangman game, with a strong emphasis on adhering to SOLID principles.
+HangmanGameOOP is an object-oriented implementation of the classic Hangman game, with a strong emphasis on adhering to SOLID principles.
 The game selects a word randomly from a file.

 ## Features
 - **Random Word Selection**: Words are randomly selected from a predefined file.